 Prenatal colostrum expression

 Most women with low-risk pregnancies can begin hand expression at 37 weeks.
 Consult your healthcare provider if you have any concerns.
 This colostrum can be stored in small syringes or small glass jars in your freezer.
-If your baby loses more weight than normal in the first couple of days, your stored colostrum can be given to your baby by cup or syringe after breastfeeding.
+If your baby loses more weight than normal in the first couple of days, your stored colostrum can be given to your baby by cup or syringe after nursing.
 The volumes of colostrum in the early days are too small to give with a bottle.
 See Prenatal Colostrum Expression for more information.

 Reasons for concern in the early days

 Weight loss of more than 10% is reason for concern.
 If this is the case, your baby should be examined by a doctor for signs of dehydration.
 Positioning, latching and breastfeeding management also need to be evaluated, ideally by an International Board Certified Lactation Consultant (IBCLC).
-Supplementation may be required if there is significant weight loss and/or if breastfeeding is not going well.
+Supplementation may be required if there is significant weight loss and/or if nursing is not going well.
 Dehydration can lead to serious health problems.

 In most situations, the reason for excessive weight loss is poor positioning and latching.
 This can result in your baby not getting enough milk.
 The second most common cause of excessive weight loss is a delay in milk production.
 This may be a result of poor latching or other factors.
 See Positioning and Latching for more information on how to improve milk transfer.